 - On a separate piece of paper, explain how the Ikeda family farm was affected by World War II.
 How can war affect people who are not directly involved?
 What do you think would have happened to the family farm if their friends did not help them? - What is your favorite cooked green?
+Have you ever eaten any cooked greens raw, like kale or bok choy?
 How can you include more cooked greens into the meals or snacks you eat?
 Write your ideas below and share with a group or the class.